unnijeevan/HtmlToPDF/HtmlToPDF/Readme.md

-# AWS Lambda Simple S3 Function Project
+# AWS Lambda Html To PDF Project

 This starter project consists of:
 * Function.cs - class file containing a class with a single function handler method